readthedocs/readthedocs.org/docs/ethical-advertising.rst

 Join us
 -------

-We're building the advertising product that we wished existed.
+We're building the advertising model that we wished existed.
 We hope that others will join us in this mission:

 * **If you're a developer**,
-  talk to your marketing people about using products that respect user privacy.
+  talk to your marketing people about using advertising that respect user privacy.
 * **If you're a marketer**,
-  vote with your dollars and support us in building the internet we want to exist.
+  vote with your dollars and support us in building the ad model we want to exist.

 .. _massive downsides: http://idlewords.com/talks/what_happens_next_will_amaze_you.htm